 Results

 In this section, we describe the ontological representation of mortality.
 This model assumes a disease to be the primary cause of death and is necessary to describe the processes and events starting with the transmission of a pathogen, over the disease as a pathological process, and finally ending in the process of dying.
+Before continuing, we must explain informally the distinction between processes and events: the former occurs in a time interval (e.g. a disease) while the latter takes place in an instant.
+Indeed, an event is a process which occurs in a point of time rather in an interval.
+Axioms illustrating this difference are provided in the next section, version 2.

 In the next subsections, we will provide DL definitions for all important parts of our Mortality model, and represent complex issues encountered and how they were solved in our model.

 Representing Injury and Death